 \paragraph{Relative risk by lag.} The overall RR summarizes the cumulative effect across all lags, as discussed in Section~\ref{subsec:rr}.
 To gain further insight, we also examine the effect of a fixed temperature or ILI exceedance value at each individual lag, i.e., at lags 0–4 weeks for temperature and lags 0–6 weeks for ILI.
 This allows us to evaluate whether the estimated effects occur immediately or persist over time.

 Figure~\ref{fig:RRlag} presents the estimated lag-specific RRs at the 99.5th percentile of the region-specific weekly average temperatures (top row) and ILI exceedance rates (bottom row), for the same set of regions and age groups as in Figure~\ref{fig:RRoverall}.
-The effect of heat appears to be largely immediate, with elevated RRs at lag 0, followed by a harvesting effect reflected in negative RRs in subsequent lags, and a modest rebound at the final lag.
+The effect of heat appears to be largely immediate, with elevated RRs (RR $>$ 1) at lag 0, followed by a harvesting effect reflected in relative risks below 1 in subsequent lags.
 In contrast, the effect of ILI shows no evidence of harvesting: it peaks at lag 0 and gradually diminishes across subsequent lags.
-We refer to the Supplementary Material for visualisations of the lag-specific RRs of the other administrative regions in France.
+We refer to the \textit{Online Appendix} for visualisations of the lag-specific RRs of the other administrative regions in France.

 \paragraph{Relative risk surface.} Lastly, to provide a comprehensive overview of how lagged temperature and ILI exceedances are associated with mortality, we present the relative risk (RR) surface plot.
 This plot depicts the estimated associations across the entire grid of predictor and lag values.